BatGap Logo

 Rick: I don’t totally understand that, but I don’t know if I want to.

 David: It’s hard to describe, but it’s interesting because it’s taking place.
-Because for me it’s like a marker for what’s taking place in the evolution of group consciousness.
+Because for me, it’s like a marker for what’s taking place in the evolution of group consciousness.
 And that’s a useful thing to make a note of, by the way.

-Rick: Well, maybe you’re kind of an outlier and there are other people who are going through similar shifts and all are sort of being in some sort of training or preparatory phase for what is to come.
+Rick: Well, maybe you’re kind of an outlier, and there are other people who are going through similar shifts and all are sort of being in some sort of training or preparatory phase for what is to come.

 David: Yeah, and that’s happening.
 And I’ve become more conscious of that over time.

-Rick: So you’re not one of these people who wants to just sort of be out of here and get off the wheel and never exist in any way, shape or form again.
+Rick: So you’re not one of these people who wants to just sort of be out of here and get off the wheel and never exist in any way, shape, or form again.
 You sense, I think, that there’s a role yet to play and that you’re willing to play it and happy to play it.

-David: no, to continue on in this body.
+David: No, to continue on in this body.

 Rick: You think?

-David: Who knows.
+David: Who knows?
 I’ll see what happens.

 Rick: Like you could live to be 300 if you wanted to or something?